 The sections in color you’ll need to fill out.
-Once you do, the other columns get automatically populated using the Google Finance function and built in formulas.
+Once you do, the other columns get automatically populated using the Google Finance function and built-in formulas.
 Note that for ETFs you’ll need to input the expense ratio yourself.
 For reasons unknown, the Google Finance function doesn’t provide it.

 The second page provides a summary of your investments by asset class, tells you when it’s time to rebalance, and provides a graph of your investments:

-The Rick Ferri and Personal Capital allocations are there just for ideas.
+The Rick Ferri and Empower allocations are there just for ideas.
 You’ll enter your asset allocation in the column labeled “My Target.”
 Note that the spreadsheet comes with five asset classes listed in rows three through seven.
 The spreadsheet calculates how much you have in each asset class based on column D of the first page of the workbook.
 If you want to add or change asset classes, you can.
 Just remember to add them in column D of page one and then add a row for each new class on this page.

 One of the cool features of this spreadsheet is the rebalancing function.
 You’ll see in the sheet above columns labeled ‘Actual’, ‘Diff’, and ‘Threshold.’
 It’s critical to understand how these work.